Riggd/portfolio/src/index.md

 ---
-title: Hello World
+title: Derek Onay's Portfolio
 layout: "base.njk"
 templateEngineOverride: njk,md
 ---

-Dratz you found me...
-I mean glad you're here.
+# Hey there, I'm Derek

-I'm Derek, a product designer based in Indianapolis, IN.
+#### Product designer, researcher, and tinkerer based in Indianapolis, IN.
 I enjoy designing accessibile and delightful experiences on the internet.

+#### Previously, I was a Product Designer & Product Manager at <a href="https://innovatemap.com" target="_blank">Innovatemap</a>, helping pre-seed through Series B founders with product strategy and design to bring their visions to life.
+Prior to that, I was a Lead Designer at <a href="https://carebridgehealth.com/" target="_blank">CareBridge</a>, responsible for delivering mobile apps for home health services.

 {% include "projectslist.njk" %}

+{% include "companieslist.njk" %}